Last Modified: 5/23/2019

 • Change Enrollment: Provider is changing existing electronic relationship.
 For example, changing who is submitting claims or receiving remittance information or a change in the provider’s address or contact information.

-• Cancel Enrollment: Used to cancel a relationship to a previous clearinghouse or billing service, or cancel usage of a transaction.
+• Delete Enrollment: Used to cancel a relationship to a previous clearinghouse or billing service, or cancel usage of a transaction.

 • Choose one line of business from the drop-down menu, Medicare Part A or Medicare Part B. Choose one state from the drop-down menu, Florida, Puerto Rico, U.S. Virgin Islands or Other.
 If additional states or line of business (LOB) are needed, please use a separate form.